 38. Settlement of local accounts on change of station.
-To insure that organizations and individuals have properly settled their accounts, commanders will - a.
-Make every effort to settle local accounts of their organizations prior to movement.
+To insure that organizations and individuals have properly settled their accounts, commanders will-

 b.
 Institute action by mail to effect prompt settlement of organizational accounts with local firms that they are unable to settle prior to movement.